How Often Should You Wash Your Sheets?

 latex mattress

-Don't get us wrong!
-We understand that most of you already know the importance of keeping your bed sheets clean.
-But you might not be aware of the funky fungi and creepy critters that live in it if you don't wash your sheets.
+Most of us already know the importance of keeping our bed sheets clean.
+But there are still many who might not be aware of the funky fungi and creepy critters that live in it if they don't wash their sheets.
+So, wondering how often one should wash their bed sheets?
+We are here to settle this debate once and for all!

 Why Is It Important to Clean and Wash Your Bed Sheets?